Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/01_pscript_basics.md

 #### Referencing functions

-Contrary to Python, functions are *not* first-class objects in GDScript.
+Contrary to Python, functions are *not* first-class objects in PScript.
 This means they cannot be stored in variables, passed as an argument to another function or be returned from other functions.
 This is for performance reasons.